willowtreeapps/wombats-web-client/PULL_REQUEST_TEMPLATE.md

 **READY/IN DEVELOPMENT/HOLD**

 ## Ready for PR?
-- [ ] I have updated the CHANGELOG following format shown in file and pushed those changes to my PR branch.
+- [ ] I have updated the CHANGELOG following the format shown in file and pushed those changes to my PR branch.

 ## Changes Proposed:
 -